DOI10.47051/YIZG6866

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..12 Hemidactylus frenatus is listed in this category because this species is widely-distributed, thrives in human-modified environments,36 and is expanding into new areas.
 As an invader, H. frenatus competitively displaces native geckos8,37,38 and other previously introduced species,21,3941 often leading to their local extirpation.9,26,42 Populations of the Common House-Gecko have exploded following expansion of urban areas,26 and they are likely to keep thriving under current scenarios of global warming.42 They also have spread with the aid of commercial ships and cargo8,26,35 and have become naturalized on numerous islands.26,34 From a human-centered perspective, a positive outcome of the increased population densities of H. frenatus is the reduction in the number of pest insects such as mosquitoes and cockroaches.43

-Distribution: Hemidactylus frenatus is native to Southeast Asia,36 but has been introduced into the Americas, Africa, Australia,26 and a number of tropical islands across the globe.12,26 In Ecuador, Common House-Geckos have become naturalized on more than 100 towns and cities (Fig. 2),44 including those in the Galápagos (Fig. 3).45
+Distribution: Hemidactylus frenatus is native to Southeast Asia,36 but has been introduced to the Americas, Africa, Australia,26 and a number of tropical islands across the globe.12,26 In Ecuador, Common House-Geckos have become naturalized on more than 100 towns and cities (Fig. 2),44 including those in the Galápagos (Fig. 3).45

 Distribution of Hemidactylus frenatus in mainland Ecuador